 What you should do: Sit with your wandering thoughts as a passive observer.
 This can be a difficult habit to develop, but if you are disciplined, you can learn how to better control your thoughts and emotions.
 Develop your own meditation process – start small with 5 minutes and build up this muscle slowly.

 Photo credit: Streaks habit tracking app

 How Can I Track My Progress?

-If you want something more dynamic where you can easily review reporting, then a habit-tracking app would be the best option for you.
-These apps are incredibly satisfying, helping you to keep accountable to your daily tasks and increasing your willpower when it comes to self-discipline!
+If you want something more dynamic where you can easily review reporting, then a habit-tracking app will be the best option for you.
+These apps are incredibly satisfying, keeping you accountable to your daily tasks and increasing your willpower when it comes to self-discipline!

-Remember that perfection is the enemy, and life gets in the way on some occasions.
-So don’t be afraid of missing a day.
-The best advice I’ve ever read is to try not to miss two days in a row.
+Remember life gets in the way on some occasions, so don’t be afraid of missing a day.
+The best advice I’ve ever read is to never to miss two days in a row.
 This keeps you on track towards your goals, whilst also allowing for days or weeks where it might be more difficult to follow your normal routine.

 By tracking your progress, you can also praise yourself with personal rewards.
 These should be things which are motivating and meaningful to you.
-For example, treating yourself to a spa pamper day, or finally getting your hands on the Harry Potter PlayStation game (just me?).
+For example, it could be as small as a luxury hot chocolate from your favourite coffee shop.